 Most four-person low-income limits are the greater of 80 percent of the median family income, or 80 percent of the state nonmetropolitan median family income.
-Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
-To eliminate this problem, the normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
-The two exceptions to this practice are that the four-person low-income limit may not exceed the U.S. median family income (\$78,500 for FY 2020) except when justified by high housing costs; and once adjusted, the four-person low-income limit decrease is limited to five percent or, if increasing, capped at the greater of five percent or twice the national change in median income (which is 7.9 percent for FY 2020).
+Because HUD does not always base the very low-income limits on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
+To eliminate this problem, HUD's normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+The two exceptions to this practice are that the four-person low-income limit may not exceed the U.S. median family income (\$79,900 for FY 2021) except when justified by high housing costs; and once adjusted, HUD limits decreases in the four-person low-income limit to five percent, and caps increases at the greater of five percent or twice the national change in median income (which is 3.6 percent for FY 2021).
 Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.